Pipistrel Alpha Trainer: Design and development

-The aircraft features a cantilever high-wing, a two-seats in side-by-side configuration, tricycle landing gear and a single 80 hp Rotax 912 UL engine in tractor configuration.
+The aircraft features a cantilever high wing, a two-seats in side-by-side configuration, tricycle landing gear, and a single 80 hp Rotax 912 UL engine in tractor configuration.
 It was designed to comply with the US light-sport aircraft rules.

 The aerodynamic design is based on the Pipistrel Virus but structurally redesigned to simplify the manufacture and maintenance.
 The aircraft is made from single-skin laminate composite, instead of the honeycomb layup found in the Virus.
 The landing gear was reinforced for training use, and the main wheels' differential brakes replaced with a central brake lever between the seats.
 The cockpit is equipped with traditional and cheaper round-dial style flight instruments and a GPS, rather than a full glass cockpit.
-Air brakes are optional to offer simpler controls and the flaperons redesigned to have 25 degrees of flap travel for easy short-field landings.
+Air brakes are optional to offer simpler controls, and the flaperons were redesigned to have 25 degrees of flap travel for easy short-field landings.

 A full airframe emergency ballistic parachute is included as standard equipment.

 The fuel consumption is projected to be 9.5 litres per hour when used in the training role and conducting touch-and-go circuits.
 The 50 litres fuel tank allows an endurance of more than 4 hours.

 Its initial price of US$85,000 was intended to address moves by Pipistrel's competition in raising prices on their aircraft.
 In particular, the Alpha's price was initially set well below the then-current US$149,000 price announced for the comparable Cessna 162.
 As of April 2020, the base price ranged between €65,000 (US$70,100) and €86,800 (US$93,600), depending on the country-specific regulatory requirements.